 Discussions are collaborative learning experiences.
 Therefore, the student is required to respond to the provided prompt in an initial post (thread) of at least 400 words.
 The student must support his or her assertions with an example of artwork and a reference to the assigned materials from the Learn section.
 In addition, the student is required to read and respond to two classmates' initial posts.
 Each reply must be at least 200 words, incorporate a reference to at least one piece of artwork, and demonstrate knowledge of biblical principles and depth of thought.
 See the assignment instructions in Canvas for specific requirements.

 Art History Article Analysis Assignment

-Each of the 8 quizzes will cover the Learn material for the assigned module/week.
-Each quiz will be open-book/open-notes, contain 5 true/false questions, and have a 60-minute time limit.
+Eight quizzes cover the textbook chapters for the assigned Modules: Weeks.
+Each quiz is open-book/open-notes, comprised of 5 true/false questions, and has a 30-minute time limit.